cis1912/website/content/lectures/lec03.md

       age: 20
 ```

-## YAML Link
+## YAML Lint

-Checkout [http://www.yamllint.com/](http://www.yamllint.com/) to double check your YAML, it will help remove ambiguity from the config.
+Check out [yamllint.com/](http://www.yamllint.com/) to double check your YAML, it will help remove ambiguity from the config.
 We automatically run this in the autograder so definitely put your Docker compose YAML in here before you submit!

-## What Are We Missing?
+## Docker-Compose to Production?

-So far, with all of these Docker tools (Docker images, Docker containers, DDocker runtime, Docker compose, and Docker Hub) we have all of the following:
+So far, with all of these Docker tools (Docker images, Docker containers, Docker runtime, Docker compose, and Docker Hub) we can build and distribute images, and coordinate multiple containers together.

-- Image building
-- image distribution
-- Running multiple containers together

 If we're designing a production system that we want to serve actual web traffic, is this enough?
 Are we missing anything?

-- Testing: How can we ensure that our code is actually working putting it into production?
+The answer is yes!
+Here are four main pillars that are not handled at all by docker-compose:

+- High Availability: If a node fails, will I still be able to serve traffic?
+- Horizontal Scalability: We can duplicate Docker containers, but still we are limited by the hardware capacity of the single node that is running Docker.
+Also, we cannot scale automatically based on the amount of traffic we are receiving.
+  - Vertical scalability is when we duplicate a service many times on the same machine, Docker compose allows us to do this by duplicating containers.
+Horizontal scalability is when we duplicate our service many times across different machines.
+We want horizontal scalability so that we are not limited by the hardware of a single machine.
+Horizontal scalability also affords us availability, if only one of the many machines running our code fails, we can still serve traffic from the other machines.
+- Networking: Docker compose allows us to network between containers on a single machine, but we cannot communicate across multiple machines.
+If we want scalability and availability, we're going to need to communicate between multiple machines.
 - Observability: How can we monitor all of our containers and their health?
 Are we notified if something fails?
 Are we getting more traffic than we can handle?
-- Scalability: We can duplicate Docker containers, but still we are limited by the hardware capacity of the single machine that is running Docker.
-Also, we cannot scale automatically based on the amount of traffic we are receiving.
-- High Availability: If a machine fails, will I still be able to serve traffic?
-- Networking: Docker compose allows us to network between containers on a single machine, but we cannot communicate across multiple machines.
-If we want scalability and availability, we're going to need to communicate between multiple machines.

-Note that all of these metrics exist on a spectrum.
+Note that all of these pillars come with tradeoffs.
 We can have super high availability, but it might make networking or observability more difficult.
 There are going to be tradeoffs and it won't always be the case that one technology is the solution to every existing use case.

-### Vertical Scalability vs. Horizontal Scalability

-Let's quickly differentiate between vertical scaling and horizontal scalability.
-Vertical scalability is when we duplicate a service many times on the same machine, Docker compose allows us to do this by duplicating containers.
-Horizontal scalability is when we duplicate our service many times across different machines.
-We want horizontal scalability so that we are not limited by the hardware of a single machine.
-Horizontal scalability also affords us availability, if only one of the many machines running our code fails, we can still serve traffic from the other machines.
+### What even is a "production system?"
+All four of these pillars mentioned above are extremely important for a company at the scale of Facebook, where tens of millions of people are using the product every second of every day.
+Smaller companies might have different requirements: high availability or observability might not be as much of an issue when operating only in one datacenter.
+There are certainly many companies which run Docker Compose in production.
+Whether that's a "best practice" or not is up to interpretation.
+A good takeaway from this class is that there's no silver bullet for every problem and every possible scale.
+Docker Compose won't always be the right choise, but clustering systems might not be the right tradeoff either for a given problem.

 ## Production System Wishlist

-Are there those specific features we would want out of a production system?
+Now that we've looked at the hard technical requirements, let's look at the features we'd like to see.

 ### Declarative

+> "I want 10 instances of my webserver at the domain example.cis188.com"

-What does it mean to be declarative?
-We want to be able to tell our system our desired state or end goal, and then have the system automatically get to that state (this is called automatic reconciliation between desired state and actual state).
-We want this because it abstracts a lot of the complexity away from us.
-We don't always care how the system gets to the desired state, we just need it to be able to get to the desired state, the process of getting there is confusing and not something we need to worry about.
+Rather than have to micro-manage the state of our cluster at all times, we want a declarative system that will automatically reconcile the current state of our system with our desired state.
+This abstracts a lot of the complexity away from us.
+We don't always care how the system gets to the desired state, we just need it to be able to get there.

 We also get error recovery for free out of a declarative system.
 If some error occurs that deviates us from our desired state, we don't have to troubleshoot the issue.
 Instead, the system automatically knows that it needs to bring us back to the desired state.

-Declarative tools are something that we will see in common among many infrastructure tools.
+Declarative tools like [terraform](https://www.terraform.io) extend beyond deployment into other parts of infrastructure.

 ### API-Driven

 All interactions with the system should be done through an API interface.
 We should never have to SSH into a server and manually make changes.
 This way, everything on the cluster can be easily described as API objects and interacted with through the API.
+This allows us to work with our cluster resources through a REST API similarly to how an application would allow clients to work with database rows.
 This also makes permissions describable using API-style: principal-verb-resource style.
 This is where we can setup our permissions as "Principal `x` can perform verb `y` on resource `z`".

 What's wrong with shell scripts?
 Why is an API better?
 Because APIs are language agonistic, we can automate the API in a number of different languages with little overhead.
 This is good for a system that we want to widely applicable.